 Operational Technology Visibility

-The importance of Operational Technology visibility for cybersecurty extends beyond the Operational Technology environment.
-The adoption of IIoT technologies means Operational Technology is exposed to the entire threat landscape.
-Hence, complete Operational Technology visibility and management of assets on the IT environment is just as critical.
+The importance of OT visibility for information-security extends beyond the OT environment.
+The adoption of IoT technologies means Operational Technology is exposed to the entire threat landscape.
+Hence, complete OT asset visibility and management of assets on the IT environment is just as critical.
 Nevertheless, visibility into the IT domain is also limited.
 With reports that 75% of enterprises are experiencing widening visibility gaps into both end-user devices and IoTs (IoT Security).

 Asset Management

-physical layer visibility detects the presence of devices that do not emit traffic and would otherwise go unnoticed.
-Moreover, Physical Layer information provides necessary insights into IIoTs as these non-802.1x compliant devices currently get authenticated by their MAC address, which can easily get spoofed.
-Complete asset visibility allows enterprises to understand each device’s associated risk posture and handle them accordingly.
+Physical layer visibility detects the presence of devices that do not emit traffic and would otherwise go unnoticed.
+Moreover, Physical Layer information provides necessary insights into IIoTs as these non-802.1x compliant devices currently get authenticated by their MAC address, a method prone to spoofing.
+Complete OT visibility allows enterprises to assess each device’s risk posture and apply appropriate remediation measures.

 Access Management